webpack-contrib/css-loader/README.md

 ]
 ```

-(Note that this will include all imports, not just those relevant to CSS modules.)
+(Note that this will include all imports, not just those relevant to CSS Modules.)

 - `exports`: an array of export objects with exported names and values, e.g.,